North Pacific right whale: Migration

-Past thinking about North Pacific right whale migration presumed a paradigm of migratory behavior similar to that of other baleen whales in the North Pacific.
+Past thinking about North Pacific right whale migration presumed a migratory paradigm similar to that of other North Pacific baleen whales.
 Perhaps the extreme example of North Pacific whale migration is that of Gray whale.
 Nearly all the Gray whales that summer in the Bering Sea migrate to wintering grounds off Baja California.
 In summer and winter, nearly all the gray whales are either at the northern or southern ends of their range.
-Initially scientists assumed that North Pacific right whales had similar migratory pattern.
+Initially, scientists assumed that North Pacific right whales had a similar migratory pattern.

-Analysis of 19th century pelagic whaling suggest that North Pacific right whales do migrate south in winter, but the whaling data did not indicate any specific migratory routes as seen in gray whales.
-The 19th century whalers travelled north in spring and south in fall.
-To some extent the apparent North Pacific right whale migration shown in the whaling data is an artifact of bias in the whaling effort.
+Analysis of 19th-century pelagic whaling suggests that North Pacific right whales do migrate south in winter.
+Still, the whaling data did not indicate any specific migratory routes as seen in gray whales.
+The 19th-century whalers traveled north in spring and south in fall.
+To some extent, the apparent North Pacific right whale migration shown in the whaling data is an artifact of bias in the whaling effort.

-More recent studies of right whales in North Atlantic and the North Pacific suggest a migratory pattern that is quite different than the gray whale example.
+More recent studies of right whales in the North Atlantic and the North Pacific suggest a migratory pattern that is quite different than the gray whale example.
 In the North Atlantic, many right whales remain in the northern part of their range throughout winter.
 It appears that while some right whales migrate far south to warmer waters, a substantial percentage of the population either does not migrate as far south or may not migrate at all.

-The collection of acoustic records of North Pacific right whales has revealed that portions of the North Pacific right whale population remains in the Bering Sea at least as late as December and as early as January.
+The collection of acoustic records of North Pacific right whales has revealed that portions of the North Pacific right whale population remain in the Bering Sea at least as late as December and as early as January.
 The acoustic research done in the Unimak Pass has shown right whales passing through this pass.